temporalio/documentation/docs-src/cli/cmd-options/pager.md

 tags:
 	- cli
 ---

-Sets the pager for Temporal CLI to use.
-Options: less, more, favoritePager.
+Sets the pager for Temporal CLI to use (options: less, more, favoritePager).